glpi-project/doc/source/modules/assets/pdus.rst

 Documents
 ---------

-The :doc:`document <../management/documents>` tab lets you link different types of file to a material (PDF, txt, png, etc.)
+The :doc:`document <../management/documents>` tab lets you link different types of files to the item (PDF, txt, png, etc.)
 You can attach a document already uploaded to GLPI or add a new one directly from this tab.

 Tickets
 -------

-View all :doc:`tickets <../tabs/tickets>` linked to the computer
+View all :doc:`tickets <../tabs/tickets>` linked to the item.

 Problems
 --------